V-Rajasekar/bhagavad-gita/Chapter-2/Verse-66.md

     nāsti buddhir-ayuktasya na chāyuktasya bhāvanā
     na chābhāvayataḥ śhāntir aśhāntasya kutaḥ sukham

-There is no intellect for the one who is not united; And for the one who is not united there is no faith; And for the one who has no faith there is no peace.
-For the person without peace how can there be happiness?
+There is no intellect for the one who is ayukta and for the one who is ayukta that is the one who is not united there is no bhavana for the one who has no bhavana there is no peace.
+When you don't have peace you cannot enjoy anything in the life, you can neither enjoy the world nor the higher.
 ```

 "An one eye man is the king of blind kingdom" never thing you have achieved so much in life because the achievement you have achieved is negligable when compared to the human potential.
 Set a higher goal or higher reference point within yourself never set a reference point outside the world like refering or comparing to a person because that will disturbe your mind and you will never be peaceful.